allie-m/clog-explorations/clog-writeup.md

-Continued Logarithms Are a Flawed (But Very Interesting) Representation =
+Continued Logarithms Are a Flawed Way to do Rational Arithmetic =

+TODO: DO THE PRESENTATION!!!!!!

+THE QUESTIONS:
+- What did you set out to accomplish?
+- What did you actually accomplish?
+- What did you learn? <--- IMPORTANT
+- If you continued the project, where would it go from here?
+TO DO: (8 min target, 10 min HARD LIMIT)
+- Finish writeup
+- Calculator
+- Demo (+ slides as bookends?)

+...but perhaps an underrated way to mix real and rational arithmetic.

+Continued logarithms never caught on as a representation for doing computer arithmetic.

+## Wait, What Are Continued Logarithms?

-For the uninitiated, continued logarithms are a variant of continued fraction first conceived in a 1978 manuscript written by Bill Gosper.
+For the uninitiated, continued logarithms are a variant of continued fraction first conceived in [a 1975 manuscript written by Bill Gosper](https://www.tweedledum.com/rwg/cfup.htm).

-They enable a far more computationally efficient arithmetic algorithm than is otherwise possible for continued fractions, while preserving many of their nice properties, making them suitable (at least in theory) for high precision exact arithmetic.
+They enable a far more computationally efficient arithmetic algorithm than is otherwise possible for continued fractions, while preserving many of their nice properties, making them suitable (at least in theory) for exact high precision arithmetic.

 The original paper, dense as it is, can probably motivate and explain them better than I can here.
 It's a delightful read, would recommend :D